The Electoral Register

 It is still possible to register to vote throughout the year.
 Register to vote online at GOV.UK.

-Why there are 2 types of register
+The two types of register

 Using information received by the public, registration officers keep two registers, the electoral register and the open register (also known as the edited register).